How to Become an Accredited Laboratory

 - Some states will not accredit out-of-state laboratories.

-Review the scope of the accreditation program of each state relative to your scope of services and select a state to apply to for primary accreditation.
+Review the scope of the accreditation program of each AB relative to your scope of services and select an AB to apply to for primary accreditation.

-Read the state-specific rules and regulations for how to apply within that state.
+Read the specific rules and regulations for how to apply.

-Read the 2003 NELAC Standard, especially Chapters 2-5 and implement a program to comply with the requirements.
+Read the 2009 TNI Standard and implement a program to comply with the requirements.
 A good first step is to write your Quality Manual.

-Do an internal gap analysis using the 2003 NELAC checklist (Word DOC, 2MB).
+Do an internal gap analysis using the Quality Systems Checklist for TNI Laboratory Standard.

 Note: For laboratories that have never been accredited, this is usually a 12-18 month process.